 2. Focus on books at bedtime

-Primary schools are where the dressing-up day phenomenon seems to be most rife, but the English specialists at St Helen’s Infant School have decided to veer away from costumes and towards the celebration of bedtime stories instead.
-All the children will be bringing in their favourite picture book and will be talking about reading books before bed.
+Primary schools are where the dressing-up day phenomenon seems to be most rife, but the English specialists at Market Field School have decided to veer away from costumes and towards the celebration of bedtime stories instead.
+All the children will be taking part in activities centred around books at bedtime.
 This is such a straightforward idea – and if parents haven’t got to worry about handcrafting a special dressing-up costume, they are more likely to have time to read with their kids.

 To make this work for secondary, lose the parent aspect and talk about the books that students might want to curl up with in bed alone.